jeevesh415/cosmos-evaluator/docs/deployment.md

 ### Storage Provider

-For staging or production, use S3 as the storage backend.
-Add the following environment variables to a `~/.cosmos_evaluator/.env` file:
+The Obstacle Correspondence and VLM Preset checks use S3 as the storage backend for staging or production:

 | Variable | Description |
 |----------|-------------|